-Click on the "Download" link in the left column, and then the "Source Code" link under the current version.
+Click on the "Download" link in the left column, and then the "Source Code" link under the current version (2.06 as of this writing).

-Click on the D graphic next to the mirror you want to download from (Minneapolis seems to work well), and the download should start in a few seconds.
-As of this writing, the filename is sleuthkit-1.70.tar.gz.
-From now on, whenever you see "sleuthkit-1.70", substitute the version you downloaded.
+Click on the Download link next to the mirror you want to download from (Seattle seems to work well), and the download should start in a few seconds.
+As of this writing, the filename is sleuthkit-2.06.tar.gz.
+From now on, whenever you see "sleuthkit-2.06", substitute the version you downloaded.